Who’s had it worse – a war veteran or a survivor of emotional abuse?

 What’s dangerous about hierarching trauma – categorizing some events as more or less painful than others – is that it culminates in the delegitimization of our own pain.

 And when that happens, we don’t heal.

 We can either diminish our own pain by considering that someone else has had it worse, and if that’s true, then we are weak and incapable when we aren’t able to perform just as well as that person.

-We can diminish the pain of others by noting how much better we’d have been able to function if that had happened to us – after all, there was that time that we went through that horrible breakup and still didn’t miss a day of work, and what happened to them wasn’t even that bad, so they must be faking it…
+We can diminish the pain of others by noting how much better we’d been able to function if that had happened to us – after all, there was that time that we went through that horrible breakup and still didn’t miss a day of work, and what happened to them wasn’t even that bad, so they must be faking it…

 It’s a mess.
-It gets even messier the more granular you get in trying to explain how weak you are OR someone else is.
+It gets even messier the more granular you get in trying to explain how weak you OR someone else is.

 The deeper you try to go, the more you travel into the realm of judgment, and casting stones on those you believe are “sinning differently” than you…

 Or judging yourself as not being as up-to-the-task as everyone else.